stevenj/Controleo3/README.md

 It MAY be possible to use hardware SPI for READ ONLY, but for any Write or full duplex operation the SPI must be bit bashed.

 Note, the software also contains a comment seemingly bragging about a low low speed of 1.25Mhz bit bashed as some sort of accomplishment.
 It is very strange.

+SD Card Detect is an Input.
+To read the state it needs to be configured: INPUT ENABLE, PULL ENABLED and the OUT REGISTER SET TO PULL UP.
+Otherwise it can not be read at the input.
+0 = Card Inserted
+1 = Card Removed

 ### LCD